thesofproject/sof-test/README.md

 distribution-specific.
 This was tested only on Ubuntu 20.04.
 See `man pam.d` or one of the PAM guides available on the Internet.
 Be careful not to make your system vulnerable.

+On systems using auditd, sof-test will also generate a huge amount of log.
+If you need to keep `audit`, check `man auditctl` to find how to filter out sudo noise.